 Third, he infers that he can negate the weight of his burdensome BOB in at least five ways, yet doesn’t mention a single one, let alone the benefits and drawbacks to each.

 Fourth, He comments about being away from home for a long time and that he needs to have “enough gear to take care of my family.”
-But he doesn’t mention a single piece of gear that he would take, or a system by which to identify which gear to even consider.
+But he doesn’t mention a single piece of gear that he would take, or a system/process by which to identify what gear to even consider.
 That is a rookie mistake, let alone poor advice.
-And then he makes the audacious statement that he is not concerned about the weight of his back containing “enough gear to take care of his family.”
-What a moron!
+And then he makes the audacious statement that he is not concerned about the weight of his pack containing “enough gear to take care of his family.”
+What a mistake!

 Sorry, but as I read this guys’ advice to counter prepper myths I get infuriated with him.
 It is this kind of “expert” that will get people killed by the droves.
 He may talk pretty, saying key words, feigning some level of expertise – but he is utterly void of any substantial, practical, workable advice.
 This guy is a danger to preppers!